Logo

 On 24 January 1979, Charan Singh returned into cabinet and held two portfolios of Deputy Prime Minister and Minister of Finance.

-Charan Singh was sworn in as Prime Minister on 28 July 1979, with outside support from Indira Gandhi's Congress party and with Yeshwantrao Chavan of the Congress party as his Deputy Prime Minister.
+Charan Singh was sworn in as prime minister on 28 July 1979, with Yeshwantrao Chavan of the Congress party serving as deputy prime minister.

-Since Charan Singh refused to drop them, Congress withdrew its support just before Charan Singh was to confirm his majority in the Lok Sabha.
+Charan Singh refused to comply, prompting Congress to withdraw its support just before he was scheduled to prove his majority in the Lok Sabha.

 Charan Singh was elected president of Lok Dal and Raj Narain was elected as its working president.